 - A smog certification (check with your state – no tailpipe might mean no smog test)

-You can still sign the pledge to make your next car purchase electric and become an ambassador for electric vehicles to drive public adoption and bust misconceptions.
+You can still sign the Going Electric Pledge to make your next car purchase electric.
 Already signed it?
 Send the link to a friend (or teenager and soon-to-be-driver) who should join you.

-Remember, at the end of the day, an electric vehicle is still just a car—it’s just a better car that is more fun to drive, saves you money, and has zero tailpipe emissions.
+In closing, remember, at the end of the day, an electric vehicle is still a car – it’s just a better car that is more fun to drive, saves you money, and has zero tailpipe emissions.